 Springbrook Mountain Observatory

-Springbrook National Park is high in the McPherson Range, and the observatory is located 700m above sea level away from light pollution.
+Springbrook National Park is high in the McPherson Range, and the observatory is located 700 m above sea level away from light pollution.
 The drive from Surfers Paradise is only 45 minutes.
-Holiday accommodation is available on the mountain for up to 10, or a single or couple on site.
 They are open to the general public, astronomical groups, schools, and researchers by appointment.
 This facility houses a number of telescopes for night time viewing.
 See website or contact them on Facebook for details.

 Address: 2337 Springbrook Road, Springbrook Qld 4213Web: www.springbrookobservatory.com.au